HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Instruction Notation

 The instructions described in the following chapters contain the instruction word layout, a short description of the instruction and also a high level pseudo code of what the instruction does.
 The pseudo code uses a register notation describing by their class and index.
-For example, GR[5] labels general register 5.
-SR[x] represents the segment registers and CR[x] the control register.
+For example, GR[5] labels general register 5, SR[2] represents the segment register number 2 and CR[1] the control register number 1.
 In addition, some control register also have dedicated names, such as for example the shift amount control register, labelled "shamt".

 Instruction operation are described in a pseudo C style language using assignment and simple control structures to describe the instruction operation.
 In addition there are functions that perform operations and compute expressions.
 The following table lists these functions.